SMerrony/aghast/docs/DesignThoughts.md

 # Home Automation System Design Ideas
 "A Go Home Automation SysTem" - AGHAST

+This document will be updated as ideas are refined and experience is gained with the system.

+AGHAST is primarily an automation server - it does not mandate a specific front-end.
+All data and controls that should be provided to users (not administrators) are exposed via MQTT.
+Node-Red is being used as a front-end and example flows are provided, but other MQTT-connected dashboards could be used if prefered.

 ## Concepts

 Here we describe the main ideas that make up the system.

 ### Integrations

 An Integration is all the software that provides support for a type of a concrete or abstract object within the HAS.
-An Integration may provide Devices, Events, a GUI, etc..
+An Integration may provide Devices, Events, MQTT topics, etc..

 Example Integrations might include...
  * Time
- * ?Front-End? (app)
  * Daikin HVAC
- * Epson Printer
- * RTSP Player
+ * Web Scraper

-Where practical, anything in HAS is part of an Integration.
-Maybe having 'Time', 'Network' etc. as explicit integrations (albeit pre-installed) will facilitate easier maintenance of them in the future?
+Where practical, anything in AGHAST is part of an Integration.
+Maybe having 'Time', 'Network' etc. as explicit integrations (albeit pre-installed) will facilitate easier maintenance of them in the future.

 ### Devices